sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Gentler Pursuits.*** While combat and physical capabilities are important to your culture, there is little respect for one who spurns intellect and beauty.

-You are proficient with your choice of either Culture, Performance, two musical instruments, or two artisanís tools.
+You are proficient with your choice of either Culture, Performance, two musical instruments, or two artisan√≠s tools.

 ***Peak Performance.*** You have trained relentlessly to become a paragon of physical capability.
 Choose two from Athletics, Acrobatics, or Intimidation.